-The Ultrasound Pregnancy Examination Elective involves students, the GPVEC faculty, and USMARC personnel during pregnancy examination of USMARC yearling heifers.
-Activities involve transrectal ultrasonographic examinations for pregnancy, collecting data and entry into the CowHerd/ CowCalf computer software program to evaluate the reproductive performance of the herd.
+The Ultrasound Pregnancy Examination Elective involves transrectal ultrasonographic examinations for pregnancy, chuteside data collection and data entry into the CowCalf5 computer software program to evaluate the reproductive performance of the herd.
 This elective is designed for students who have some ultrasound experience and are interested in honing their skills.
 This elective occurs during yearly fall herd work at the USMARC, therefore, speed and accuracy will be stressed, rather than basic technique.
 Didactic instruction may include several topics in cow herd health, nutrition, management and reproductive decision making.